-There is valid reasons for owning monthly dividend stocks.
+There are valid reasons for owning monthly dividend stocks.
 For one, they make dividend payments on a more frequent basis.

-However, lets be clear about one thing.
-We're advocating for monthly dividend stocks, not things like mutual funds and income funds that pay monthly distributions.
-Lets use a very popular example, a Canadian banking ETF the BMO Equal Weight Banking Index ETF (TSX:ZEB).
+We're advocating for monthly dividend stocks, not mutual funds and income funds that pay monthly distributions.
+Let's use a very popular example, a Canadian banking ETF, BMO Equal Weight Banking Index ETF (TSX:ZEB).

-This very basic ETF charges a 0.55% management expense ratio and contains a total of 6 stocks, Canada's 6 biggest banks.
-All Canadian banks pay quarterly dividends, but the fund is paying out a monthly dividend.
+This basic ETF charges a 0.25% management expense ratio and contains 6 stocks, Canada's 6 most prominent banks.
+All Canadian banks pay quarterly dividends, but the fund pays monthly dividends.

-From small-cap to large-cap stocks, if you've got a stock that pays monthly dividends that you'd like to be added to the list, feel free to comment below and we will take a look.
+From small-cap to large-cap stocks, if you've got a stock that pays monthly dividends that you'd like to be added to the list, feel free to shoot us an e-mail, and we'll look to add it.

-Along with all the monthly dividend payers, we've decided to include Canadian REITs and Income Trusts.
+Along with all the monthly dividend payers, we've also decided to include Canadian REITs and Income Trusts.
 They are another way to earn strong monthly income.

-We figured those looking for monthly dividend income may be interested in investing in REIT’s or income trusts, which provide just that.
-If you’re looking for a bundle of REITs that still pay monthly, check out this list of Canadian REIT ETFs.
+Those looking for monthly dividend income may be interested in investing in a real estate investment trust or income trusts, which provides just that.

 Canada's monthly dividend paying REITs and Income Trusts